Jackson0429/Scalable-Duplicate-Detection/README.md

 The function that performs mine modified Multi-Component Similarity Method.
 The output is a matrix with dissimilarity values for each candidate pair.

 ### TRAINING
+In the first part the output for the LSH is constructed for the different bootstraps and threshold values t.
+In the second part the whole algorithm is run for different bootstraps, threshold values t and epsilon values.

+### TESTING
-This is where the output for the LSH is constructed
+This is where the whole algorithm is tested with the optimal epsilon values found in the TRAINING section.

+### THE PLOTS
+Finally, in this section the plots given in the paper are plotted.